Computers for Children

 Tackling Tech Poverty In Birmingham

-However, these children are currently unable to access the online resources being used by schools to maintain an appropriate level of learning during this crisis.
+However, many children are currently unable to access the online resources being used by schools to maintain an appropriate level of learning during this crisis.

-The Computers for Children campaign will work independently of recent measures announced by the Government to provide laptops to children who will be taking GCSEs next year.
-The campaign will focus on all age groups across primary and secondary schools in the Titan network.
+The Computers For Children campaign works independently of measures from the Government and will focus on all age groups across primary and secondary schools in the Titan network.

 Thanks to previous donations, we have delivered 84 Lenovo ThinkPads and 65 Google Chromebooks to the schools in our network.
 We are now looking to purchase and distribute a further 200 plus devices.

 As we receive donations, we continue to purchase further devices and deliver these to our schools.
 Thank you to all who have donated for helping us to support our schools and ensure that Birminghams young people who are most in need can continue to access their learning and school support network.

 We would like to thank JW European for their amazing £3,000 donation, CW Jobs UK for their generous £2000 donation as well as Aston University, Millennium Point Trust, UHY Hacker Young and Zen Educate for supporting our campaign.

 If you would like to make a corporate donation or donate any old devices, please contact Mark Hill: email@example.com .
 You can also call us on 0121 607 1930.